INSIDE: A list of the basic Christmas craft supplies that you need to make gifts, decorations, and wrap your holiday gifts.

 - super glue

-Don’t forget to come join us on Facebook — DIY Christmas Crafts.
+Don’t forget to sign up for our email challenge OR join us on Facebook group — 12 Days of Christmas Crafts.

 Thanks for reading my post.
 I hope you’ll join me for Christmas in July!
 Leave a comment and let me know what kind of things YOU make for Christmas!